yann-achard-MS/FluidFramework/packages/dds/tree/docs/merge-resolution/README.md

 not to delete whatever node happens to be at index `n`.

-This is an important difference because concurrent edits might change the position of that node in the sequence, or even move that node to different sequence.
+This is an important difference because concurrent edits might change the position of that node in the sequence, or even move that node to a different sequence.

 User intentions determine which outcome ought to be produced by the merge resolution process in the face of concurrent edits.

-A key part of SharedTree's design is therefore the set of editing intentions it allows applications to express and the specific merge outcomes this intentions yield.
+A key part of SharedTree's design is therefore the set of editing intentions it allows applications to express and the specific merge outcomes these intentions yield.
+See [Supported Intentions](./supported-intentions/README.md) for a list intentions supported by SharedTree out of the box.

 The set of editing intentions supported by SharedTree is extensible in two ways:
+* High-level intentions can be modeled with commands.
 * New kinds of edits can be supported through new `ChangeFamilies`.
-* High-level intentions can be modeled with commands.

 ## Commands